suletetes/graphql/README.md

 ## Additional Resources

-- Check each section's README for specific instructions
 - Review package.json files for dependencies and scripts
 - Examine the schema.graphql files for GraphQL type definitions
 - Study resolvers.js for business logic implementation